 How geriatric care managers can help

 Many care managers started out in nursing, occupational therapy, physical therapy or social work, often with a focus on geriatrics, and decided to switch careers to meet clients’ needs for broader care services, Wagner says.

 Keep in mind that many people can refer to themselves as care managers without having the proper qualifications, so check carefully.

-- Evaluating, arranging for and monitoring in-home personnel and care needs.
+- Evaluating, arranging for and monitoring hired caregivers such as home health aides.